// Platform

 Retention & Lifecycle

-Hot (Cache) 24 hours Auto-eviction after TTL Non-blocking, best-effort
+Hot (Cache) See Tier Windows Auto-eviction after TTL Non-blocking, best-effort

-Cold (Storage) 90 days Automatic expiration Encrypted at rest
+Cold (Object) See Tier Windows Automatic expiration Encrypted at rest

-Database Records Indefinite Manual deletion only Metadata persists after storage expiration
+Database Records Indefinite Manual deletion only Metadata persists after storage expiration.
+Some cleanup paths (see Files, Uploads) may soft-delete the row.

 Per-Type Limits